Quriz/PowerToysRunScoop/README.md

 4. Clone this repo into the `PowerToys/src/modules/launcher/Plugins` directory.
 5. Open the `PowerToys.sln` solution in Visual Studio.
 6. Add this project to the `PowerToys.sln` solution under the path `PowerToys/src/modules/launcher/Plugins`.
-7. Add the `ApiKey` to the [`Scoop.cs`](https://github.com/Quriz/PowerToysRunScoop/blob/main/Scoop.cs#L61) file.
-This is the API key used to connect to Scoop's API from [`scoop.sh`](https://scoop.sh/).
-You can find it there with a bit of dev tools magic.
-8. Build the solution.
+7. Build the solution.
-9. Run the `PowerToys` project.
+8. Run the `PowerToys` project.

 # Thanks to